 |Cut the eye pockets open.|

 You will need a long, thin, sharp knife to cut the eye pocket.
 I prefer to use an X-acto knife.
-You can try to just cut a slit from side to side and reuse the vinyl eye pocket later, but that's really hard because the vinyl gets in the way when you try to insert the new eyes.
-Therefore, I just go ahead and cut a circle around the eye and remove both the eye and some of the old vinyl.
+You can try to just cut a slit from side to side or cut an X in the back of the eye pocket and reuse the vinyl eye pocket later.
+If the vinyl gets in the way when you try to insert the new eyes just go ahead and cut a circle around the eye and remove both the eye and some of the old vinyl.
 The old vinyl can be tricky to get out so I use a variety of pliers and tweezers to pull it out after I cut it.
 Try not to remove too much of the original vinyl pocket; then you will not have anything to hold the eyes in!
 Try reaching in the head BEFORE you cut the vinyl to make sure your fingers aren't too large and you think you can get the eyes in and out.
 If not proceed with the boil method shown in the American Girl link above instead.

 |Remove some of the old vinyl.|